ksnortum/spot-music/README.md

 After downloading or cloning the applications, `cd` into the directory with `pom.xml` in it.
 This should be just beneath the top directory.
 Issue this Maven command:

-    mvn package
+    mvn clean package

 You only need to do this once.
 Then after that, issue the command:

     mvn exec:java

 The application should startup.
+Alternatively, you can run the jar file directly in Java.  `cd` to the target directory and issue this command (replace the `x` with the correct version number:

+    java -jar spot-music-0.0.x-jar-with-dependencies.jar

-You can also run this from your favorite IDE.
+You can also run the application from your favorite IDE.

 ## Usage
 ### auth